Nick Brossette

 Nick Brossette (born March 2, 1996) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the LSU Tigers.
 He played for the DC Defenders of the XFL in 2020.
-He is currently the Director of Alumni relations at LSU.

 Early life

 Brossette was a 4-star recruit from University High School in Baton Rouge, Louisiana.
 He committed to LSU on August 23, 2013.

 College career

 During his freshman, sophomore, and junior seasons, Brossette did not see much playing time due to competition from Leonard Fournette and Derrius Guice.
 During his senior season, he ran for 1,039 yards and 14 touchdowns.